Call our licensed insurance agents (TTY 711)

 • In women who have a higher risk of certain cancers, Medicare will cover a Pap smear, pelvic exam or breast exam once every 12 months.

-• Medicare beneficiaries do not have to pay copayments, coinsurance or deductible costs associated with these preventative tests.
+• Medicare beneficiaries do not have to pay copayments, coinsurance, or deductible costs associated with these preventive tests.

 Can I bundle multiple benefits into one plan?